 - Other Approval (comments are required to be added by Addressee)

-Where Conditionally Approve is assigned by the Addressee, the NCR status will appear as ‘Conditionally Approved’ in the NCR register.
-This status will also show a tick in the ‘Approval to Proceed’ column in the NCR register, indicating that the Requestor is satisfied that work can progress provided the condition is satisfied in due course.
-Following completion of the condition, Requestor will assign action ‘Complete Condition’, and provide comments, to update NCR status to ‘Condition Completed’.
-At this point, the Requestor can accept or reject that the condition being satisfied (‘Condition Met’ and ‘Revise Completion’ respectively).
-When Requestor is satisfied condition/s are met, the NCR will appear as ‘Approved’ in the NCR register.
+1b.
+Status: changes to ‘Conditionally Approved’ in the NCR register.
+This status will also show a tick in the ‘Approval to Proceed’ column in the NCR register, indicating that the Addressee is satisfied that the work can progress provided the condition is satisfied in due course.

 For NCR Advanced Workflows, see NCR Advanced Approval Workflow.